jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 # Lab for simulating Spring4Shell Attack on AWS and Protecting with Prisma Cloud

-These set of instructions are written to incorporate several compnonents.
+These set of instructions are written to incorporate several components.
 Namely:
 - Discuss how we offer Agentless and the Pros & Cons of Agentless only
 - The recent Critical Vulnerabilities such as Log4Shell & Spring4Shell and noting there are always yet to be discovered ones
 - Why any public facing workloads need Agents & Deploying a Container Defender